-The English Episcopal Church, being the established church of England, and the Queen its defender, has sans ct emonie, claimed, and without asking the people, taken possession of the whole, from the first; snapping her pious ingers in defiance of all the other christian churches, to Me no small annoyance of the province.
+The English Episcopal Church, being the established church of England, and the Queen its defender, has sans ceremonie, claimed, and without asking the people, taken possession of the whole, from the first; snapping her pious fingers in defiance of all the other christian churches, to the no small annovance of the province.
 The consequence is, that pensioned hypocrites and hireling priests are daily multiplying by its means, for base political purposes.
-The whole history of these "reserves" has been, and still continues to be, one of ceaseless discord, bitterness, and angry Their very title bears the imprint of a moral pes-There is but one voice, through the length and tilence. breadth of the province regarding them; and, if they are not speedily disposed of, to the satisfaction of the people, the sequel will yet be written in the blood of her choicest sons.
+The whole history of these "reserves" has been, and still continues to be, one of ceaseless discord, bitterness, and angry strife.
+Their very title bears the imprint of a moral pestilence.
+There is but one voice, through the length and breadth of the province regarding them; and, if they are not speedily disposed of, to the satisfaction of the people, the sequel will yet be written in the blood of her choicest sons.
 As these "reserves" are situated, they form a great obstacle to the improvement of the province, without being productive of any corresponding advantage.